Ramelian/React.js-projects/README.md

 # React.js-projects
-https://remarkable-banoffee-87107a.netlify.app/ LINK TO THE WEATHER APP https://aquamarine-bombolone-ee9f0b.netlify.app/ MY CV using react.js
+https://remarkable-banoffee-87107a.netlify.app/ LINK TO THE WEATHER APP cv-ramin-aliiev.netlify.app MY CV using react.js